kirenariyu/jPrintable/USAGE.md

 	</tr>
     <tr>
         <td><code>buttonClass</code></td>
-        <td>Allows the user to add more classnames to the print button.
+        <td>Allows you to add more classnames to the print button.
 For multiple class, add space as delimiter just like inputting classes in HTML.</td>
         <td><code>buttonContainer</code></td>
         <td><code>string</code></td>
         <td><code>null</code></td>
     </tr>
     <tr>
         <td><code>buttonContainer</code></td>
-        <td>A required option if the user wanted to place a print button.
+        <td>A required option if you wanted to place a print button.
 Pass it with node name, id (<code>#id</code>) of the element or class (<code>.class</code>) of the element/s if you like to put the print button in multiple places of your page.</td>
         <td></td>
         <td><code>string</code></td>
         <td><code>null</code></td>
     </tr>
     <tr>
         <td><code>buttonText</code></td>
-        <td>Allows the user to change the default text of the print button.
+        <td>Allows you to change the default text of the print button.
 You may also add the size name by adding <code>&lt;size&gt;</code> in the string.
 This option is recommended if you have multiple page sizes.</td>
         <td><code>buttonContainer</code></td>
         <td><code>string</code></td>
         <td><code>'Print'</code></td>